MicrosoftDocs/query-docs/query-languages/dax/orderby-function-dax.md

 ---

-# OFFSET
+# ORDERBY

-Defines the columns that determine the sort order within each of a Window function’s partitions.
+Defines the columns that determine the sort order within each of a WINDOW function’s partitions.

 ## Syntax